NatWest Three: Public relations campaign in Britain

 Press coverage of the Three in Britain was initially mostly negative, focusing on the amount of money the men had gained and their extravagant lifestyles.

-For example, The Independent wrote that the men saw themselves as "womanising buccanneers who played as hard and as fast as they pursued their deals", and The Sunday Times described Mulgrew as "fiercely competitive" with "a massive ego" and "scars on his arms" from his former career as a nightclub bouncer.
+For example, The Independent wrote that the men saw themselves as "womanising buccaneers who played as hard and as fast as they pursued their deals", and The Sunday Times described Mulgrew as "fiercely competitive" with "a massive ego" and "scars on his arms" from his former career as a nightclub bouncer.
 The tone of the reporting changed when the Three secured the services of Bell Yard Communications, a public relations firm which specialised in "public reputation management during times of corporate crisis or dispute", headed by Melanie Riley.
 Adrian Flook of M: Communications was also involved.
 Both firms claimed to be working pro bono.
 Riley said that "I have been working pro bono for the last six months because I believe in the case.
 We have worked hard to ensure that people understood the inequity of the Extradition Act."

 Guardian journalist Nick Davies, in his book Flat Earth News, described the strategy adopted by Bell Yard:

 Davies later recounted the reaction of the press:

 Riley summed up her strategy as follows:

 M: Communications co-founder Nick Miles added:

 An article in the Financial Times also highlighted the achievements of the public relations team:

 The Three feature as victims of British justice in the £500,000 documentary Taking Liberties, made by Bermingham's film finance acquaintance.